ltsch/mock-scim-server/README.md

 - **SCIM 2.0 Compliance:** Implement all core SCIM endpoints and behaviors, with a focus on Okta's unique requirements for ResourceTypes, entitlements, and schema discovery. ([SCIM 2.0 RFC 7644](https://datatracker.ietf.org/doc/html/rfc7644), [Okta SCIM with Entitlements Guide](https://developer.okta.com/docs/guides/scim-with-entitlements/main/))
 - **Multi-Server Support:** Enable multiple virtual SCIM servers on the same web port for development and testing scenarios
 - **Standalone & Self-Contained:** No external dependencies or services.
 All data and configuration are stored in a local SQLite database.
+- **Dynamic Schema System:** SCIM schemas are generated dynamically based on actual database models and configuration, ensuring accurate representation of the server's data model
 - **Developer Experience:** Extensive logging, debugging, and comprehensive testing infrastructure.
 - **Extensibility:** Designed for easy extension and modification, including support for custom schemas and attributes.
 - **Authentication:** Simple API key authentication using static keys provided as Bearer tokens in the Authorization header.